flyonward/kotn/src/site/notes/Session Notes/The Story Thus Far.md

 Pitch discovers a room scorched and ruined, walls and roof bowing in.
 Once the Party steps inside, a spectral being rises from the ground, saying that it wants a gift and a favor.
 It explains that it wants anything arcane as a gift, and in return agrees to reward the Party with anything from the room <u>except</u> his smoking pipe. [[Characters/Players/Yue\|Yue]] offers a spell scroll.

-The Party enters another room and discovers a spectator - a being of many eyes.
+The Party enters another room and discovers a Spectator - a being of many eyes.
 The spectator announces that he is the guardian of the Forge.
 In yet another room, a green flame brasier stands at the center - which [[Characters/Players/Yue\|Yue]] identifies as the [[Lore/Forge of Spells\|Forge of Spells]].
 In the same room, Safaerys finds the magical mace **Lightbringer** and armor.

 The Party returns to the spectral being.
-In their exchange, Caine and Safaerys steal the pipe, launching the Party into battle.
+In their exchange, Caine and Safaerys steal the pipe, launching the Party into battle against the spectre.
+It is noted that Yue and Beltane refused to join the fight.

-Safaearys and wolftane lead the party northeast, where the path opens up to a huge, underground cavern with a large body of water.
+After the battle, Safaearys and Wolftane lead the party northeast where the path opens up to a huge, underground cavern with a large body of water.
 They also find a locked door and as Caine considers picking it, a voice in the dark whispers:
 > You'll find your endeavors fruitful if you pick the lock.

 The Party happen upon and fight through bugbears, a bugbear overseer, and giant spiders.
 In the corner of the far room, they find the body of a dwarf lying on the floor, unconscious.
 After fighting giant spiders, the body of the dwarf disappears - it was [[Characters/The Black Spider\|The Black Spider]] in disguise. [[Characters/Players/Yue\|Yue]] lands the finishing blow.
 Behind the locked door, the Party finds Nundro, [[Characters/Gundren\|Gundren]]'s other brother, unconscious but alive.